Metrizable uniform spaces: Metrizable uniform spaces

-\begin{definition}[Metrizable uniformity] A {\it uniform homeomorphism} between metric spaces is a bijection that is uniformly continuous in both directions.
+A {\it uniform homeomorphism} between metric spaces is a bijection that is uniformly continuous in both directions.
 Two metrics $d$ and $d'$ on a set $S$ are {\it uniformly equivalent} if $\id_S$ is a uniform homeomorphism between $(S,d)$ and $(S,d')$.
 In particular, every metric $d$ is uniformly equivalent to the bounded metrics $d'(x,y)=\min(d(x,y),1)$ and $d''(x,y)=\frac{d(x,y)}{1+d(x,y)}$.
 A metrizable {\it uniformity} (or uniform structure) $u$ on $S$ is a uniform equivalence class of metrics on $S$; each of these metrics {\it induces} $u$; and a metrizable {\it uniform space} is a set endowed with a uniformity.
 Clearly, the topology induced by a metric $d$ is determined by the uniformity induced by $d$.
-A uniformity $u$ on a set $S$ is {\it finer} than $u'$ if $\id_S\:(S,u)\to (S,u')$ is uniformly continuous. \end{definition}

 \begin{remark} Historically, the idea of a metrizable uniform space emerged together with those of a metric space and a metrizable topological space.
-Fr\'echet's thesis (1906, based on a series of 1904-05 papers), which introduced metric spaces as well as a variant of topological spaces based on limit points of sequences, also studied an axiomatic structure midway between metric and metrizable uniform spaces (see \cite[\S1.1]{BHH}).
-Sets of axioms satisfied by the relation $d(A,B)=0$ between the subsets $A,B$ of a metric space have been considered by F. Riesz in the same ICM talk (1908, based on a 1906 paper), where he suggested a modification of Fr\'echet's approach based on limit points of sets as opposed to countable sequences (see \cite[\S1.5]{BHH} and \cite{CV}). \end{remark}
+Fr\'echet's thesis (1906, based on a series of 1904-05 papers), which introduced metric spaces as well as a variant of topological spaces based on cluster points of sequences, also studied an axiomatic structure midway between metric and metrizable uniform spaces (see \cite[\S1.1]{BHH}).
+Sets of axioms satisfied by the relation $d(A,B)=0$ between the subsets $A,B$ of a metric space have been considered by F. Riesz in the same ICM talk (1908, based on a 1906 paper), where he suggested a modification of Fr\'echet's approach based on cluster points of sets as opposed to countable sequences (see \cite[\S1.5]{BHH} and \cite{CV}). \end{remark}